 Teachers meet throughout the year to discuss the books before taking them into the classroom to share with children.

-The programme is book-ended by a Launch in October and a Sharing Day at the end of the year.
+The programme is book-ended by a Launch in October and a Sharing Session at the end of the year.
 This inspirational day is an opportunity to share impact and reflect together on practice.

-4. Success relies on continuity, so we ask that you commit to the Launch, 5 book group meetings and the Sharing Day.
+- Success relies on continuity, so we ask that you commit to the launch, 5 book group meetings and the Sharing Session.

-5. It is FREE, including tea and cake at each meeting.
+- It is FREE, including two copies of each book plus tea and cake at each meeting.